Regular Dental HygeineAdvice from experts

 Always rinse your mouth after brushing, and after ever meal if you are unable to brush.
 Before you purchase an over-the-counter product designed for rinsing, make sure you speak with your dentist or a dental hygienist to make sure the product is appropriate for your teeth.
 They may also recommend one of these other products to clean your teeth: interdental brushes, rubber tip stimulators, tongue cleaners, irrigation devices, fluoride, medicated rinses, etc. These can all play a role in good home dental care.

 Fluoride is used in our office as a supplement to regular hygiene visits.
 Children up to age 18 receive a fluoride treatment twice a year, at their regular hygiene appointments.
 At this stage, fluoride acts to help form strong permanent teeth as they develop, as well as helping to prevent cavities.
 In adulthood, fluoride is recommended on an individual basis.
 Fluoride helps to seal dentinal tubules which cause root sensitivity, and to strengthen the root surface to protect against decay.
 Another benefit of fluoride is that it will strengthen and seal the margins of crowns, which prevents decay from getting in underneath the crown and potentially ruining it.
 Just as it does with children, fluoride helps to strengthen the dental capacities for adults.
 Talk with Dr. Boston during your appointment about what type of fluoride is best for you.

 We hope these hygiene tips help.
-Practicing good oral hygiene and keeping your mouth clean and healthy are some of the most important things you can do for yourself and teach your children.
-Call today if you’d like to speak with a representative from Dr. Boston’s dental office to discuss how you can take better care of your teeth.
-(435) 752-3343
+Practice good oral hygiene and keep your mouth clean and healthy – and teach your kids to do the same.
+Call to speak with a representative from Dr. Boston’s dental office to discuss how you can take better care of your teeth: (435) 752-3343